edubrunaldi/generic-wallet/README.md

 - Creating atomic functions to rollback in case any error occurs during transactions
-- Frequently transactions summarize to audit their wallet
+- Frequently summarizing transactions to audit their wallet
-- With a tight deadline, companies focus on results rather than good practices, thus adding business rules to the wallet management
+- With tight deadlines, companies focus on the results rather than good practices, thus adding business rules to the wallet management

 ## The solution
-Blockchain solves these problems for us by creating a trustable environment where any transactions are atomic, public, anonymous, and can be verified using Ethereum blockchain explorer or any library that interacts with Ethereum.
+Blockchain solves these problems for us by creating a trustable environment where transactions are atomic, public, anonymous, and can be verified using Ethereum blockchain explorer or any library that interacts with Ethereum.
-Rather than focusing on the wallet management problem, companies can focus on their reports and usage.
+Instead of focusing on the wallet management problem, companies can focus on their reports and usage.

 ## How GenericWallet works
 GenericWallet allows anyone to create wallet management for their application.
-Every application creates an ERC20 contract where only granted accounts can manipulate it.
+Every application creates an ERC20 contract where only accounts with access permission can manipulate it.

-Only the owner can grant and/or revoke accounts.
-Every granted account must have an expiration date attached to it.
+Only the owner can grant or revoke an account's access permission.
+Every account with granted access must have an expiration date attached to it.

-Every granted account can call the GenericWallet function almost the same as it is done with the ERC20 contract.
+Every account with access permission can call the GenericWallet function almost the same as it is done with the ERC20 contract.
 The difference is you always must send the `ownerAddress` parameter as well.
 That's because an account can be granted to N applications.

 ## Usage

-Bellow, there are three lists.
-The first one is a list of functions for application administration, followed by a list of functions that interact with the application, and the last one is a list of events from GenericWallet.
+Below, there are three lists.
+The first is a list of functions for application administration, followed by a list of functions that interact with the application, and the last is a list of events from GenericWallet.

 #### Administration